The Kill Society (Sandman Slim, Bk.9) by Richard Kadrey *GR*

-I loved this book, couldn’t put it down, and I actually yelled when I got to the end (damn, cliffhangers), which is rare for me.
+I am a little confused as to how Stark can still move in and out of the shadows, I thought the Room of Thirteen Doors was locked, I may have missed a book along the way.
 Just a heads up, be sure to read ‘Devil in the Dollhouse: A Sandman Slim Story’ before you read this one, you’ll thank me later.

 This story had a lot going for it, a weather device utilizing Tesla’s coil and DaVinci’s drawing, the Bermuda Triangle, and a whip smart team to help stop a group of people from destroying the world and finding the Ark of the Covenant.
 I liked the end sequence with the twin’s mother and found the idea of corporations profiting off of a natural disaster (that isn’t so natural) interesting.